smart-data-models/dataModel.PointOfInterest/PointOfInterest/doc/spec.md

         model: https://schema.org/ContactPoint
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     id:
       anyOf: &pointofinterest_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
+        - description: GeoProperty.
 Geojson reference to the item.
-Point'
+Point
           properties:
             bbox:
               items: